microsoft/dicom-server/docs/concepts/worklist.md

 setting its Transaction UID and changing its state to `IN PROGRESS`.
 From then on, a user can only modify the Workitem by providing the correct Transaction UID.
 While UPS defines Watch and Event SOP classes that allow cancellation requests and other events to be forwarded, this DICOM service does not implement these classes, and so cancellation requests on workitems that are `IN PROGRESS` will return failure.
-An owned Workitem can be cancelled via the Change Workitem State transaction.
+An owned Workitem can be canceled via the Change Workitem State transaction.

 | Method  | Path                                            | Description                                      |
 | :------ | :---------------------------------------------- | :----------------------------------------------- |